 Hello, there!
 If you’ve been following along, all week I’ve been sharing the things that I’ve been doing with my students.
-It’s only our second week, so the students are learning about my expectations for reading and writing workshop – and about the importance of word choice.
+It’s only our second week, so the students are learning about my expectations for reading and writing workshop – and about the importance of improving word choice.

 Yesterday, I did lessons on tired words and weak verbs.
 We started today with a review of what they learned yesterday, and then each student did revised some sentences that needed better word choice.